-The visible portion of the metal fireplace was evaluated.
+MASONRY FIREPLACES The visible portion of the masonry fireplace was evaluated.
 The fireplace is in good condition and no defects or deficiencies were observed.

-The other fireplaces are factory built, direct vent, gas appliances.
+METAL FIREPLACES The fireplace is a factory built, direct vent, gas appliance.
 The firebox is sealed from the home interior which makes it more efficient and prevents combustion gases from spilling into the building.
 The vent for this type of fireplace is mounted on the exterior wall in back of the appliance.
-The gas valve and piezo ignition are located underneath, behind a removable panel.
+The gas valve and piezo ignition is located underneath behind a removable panel.
 Instructions for lighting the pilot are located in this area.
-Testing revealed that the direct vent fireplaces were functioning properly.
+Testing revealed that the direct vent fireplace was functioning properly.